fiyinfoluwaafol/tutoring-side-quests/README.md

 ---

 ## Program Termination
-After processing one input (one string), the program exits.
+After processing one input (one string), the program exi.